-What is measured is what is focused on, and then improved.
+What is measured is what is focused on- and improved.
 OPIP has led work to develop and support the implementation of metrics that measure and incentivize Coordinated Care Organizations (CCOs) in Oregon to improve the system of services that address children who need issue-focused intervention and treatment services.

 The Oregon Medicaid/CHIP program contracts with Coordinated Care Organizations for nearly 93% of children enrolled in the Oregon Health Plan.

-As part of this contract, Incentive Metrics are used to assess quality in the Coordinated Care Organizations (CCOs) and are financially incentivized.
+As part of this contract, Incentive Metrics are used to assess and financially incentivize quality in the Coordinated Care Organizations (CCOs).

-Since 2013, the CCO Incentive Metric program has been in place and is a key policy and payment lever to ensure a focus on quality for CCO insured children.
+The CCO Incentive Metric program has been in place since 2013 and is a key policy and payment lever to ensure a focus on quality for CCO insured children.

-OPIP has successfully developed and supported metrics that have been part of the CCO Incentive Metric program in 2013-2019 and in 2020-2025.
-OPIP develops these incentive metrics to support a focus on and improvement in care for children and youth.
-The community-based improvement work that OPIP leads informs the metric development.
+OPIP has successfully developed and supported metrics that have been part of the CCO Incentive Metric program from 2013-2019 and from 2020-2025.
+OPIP develops these incentive metrics to support a focus on and improve care for children and youth.
+OPIP’s community-based improvement work plays a key role in informing metric development.

 Developmental Screening in the First Three Years of Life